Empyreal96/easy-build-xbox/BVT/README.md

 ## **Essential Requirements**

+**NOTE**: This has ONLY BEEN TESTED ON WINDOWS 10 X64, if this works on older OSs, let me know!

 - An empty folder to be used as a Network Share for Host and Build VM (I recommend using the `.VHDX` file or creating your own  `BVT VHD`).

 - [XEMU Emulator](https://github.com/mborgerson/xemu) extracted to the `BVT1_XEMU` folder.